NesPetit/First_SmartContract/README.md

 # truffle-testing

-A TD to learn how to use Truffle tests.
+The purpose is to learn how to use Truffle tests.
 This repo only has a test folder.

-Your mission is to write a contract that passes all the tests when doing "truffle test".
+My mission is to write a contract that passes all the tests when doing "truffle test".

 These tests were written with:
 * Truffle v5.0.8 (core: 5.0.8)